shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

     ![Screenshot of the data protection.](Images/dataprotection.png "data protection")

-### Task 2: Configure ASR to on-premise infrastructure
+### Task 2: Configure ASR to on-premises infrastructure

 1. In the **search resources, services and docs bar**, type **Recovery service vaults** and select it from suggestions, as shown below: